Aifedayo/DRF-API/README.md

 The fundamental definition of API is a method of communication between software components.
 GUI simplifies using programs while an API simplifies making them

+Uses cases for API and its concepts
+  * Run a process or routine
+  * Use Hardware
+  * Use Third Party Assets
+  * Internal Data and external date
+  * Activate sensors
+  * Send messages